ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

     |} protocol?;
 |};
 ```
-* In order to authenticate the client with the MQTT broker, the `username` and `password` fields of
+* To authenticate the client with the MQTT broker, the `username` and `password` fields of
 `mqtt:ConnectionConfiguration` can be used.

 ### 2.2.
 ConnectionConfiguration